 When To Take The ACT

-Retesting - If you don't reach your desired ACT test scores, you'll have plenty of opportunity to retake the test
+- Retesting - If you don't reach your desired ACT scores, you'll have plenty of opportunity to retake the test

 ACT Test Dates

-In most states, the ACT test is offered 6 times a years.
-ACT Test Dates are on Saturdays and are offered in the following months: September, October, December, February, April and June.
+In most states, the ACT is offered 7 times a years.
+ACT test dates are on Saturdays and are usually offered in the following months: September, October, December, February, April and June, and July.

 Your basic test registration fee and service fees are non refundable.
 Some optional service fees (5th and 6th college choices, test information release and ACT writing test) are refundable on request.